Exam Tips for League of Nations Structure

 📈 How to Move Up Levels — This Topic Specifically:

-- Level 1 (1–2 marks): "The League was weak because America didn't join." — This states a fact with no explanation.
-It's a starting point, not an answer.
+- Write an account — Level 1 (1–2 marks): "The League was weak because America didn't join." — States a fact with no causal connections.

-- Level 2 (3–4 marks): "The League was weak because America didn't join.
-Without the USA, the League lacked the economic power to make sanctions work." — Better: there is a reason WHY the USA's absence mattered.
-But it still only covers one point without detailed evidence.
+- Write an account — Level 2 (3–5 marks): "The League was weak because America didn't join.
+Without the USA, the League lacked economic power to make sanctions work." — Relevant features included but limited connections between them.

-- Level 3 (5–6 marks): "The absence of the USA significantly weakened the League because without the world's strongest economy, economic sanctions lacked real bite — countries could simply trade with America instead of complying with League restrictions.
-The US Senate rejected membership in November 1919 because of isolationist fears that the Covenant would commit America to fighting in future European wars.
-This left the League without either the economic credibility or the military capacity to deter determined aggressors." — This is Level 3: a developed explanation with specific evidence and a clear mechanism.
+- Write an account — Level 3 (6–7 marks): "The USA's absence meant economic sanctions lacked real bite — countries could simply trade with America instead.
+The US Senate rejected membership in November 1919 due to isolationist fears.
+This left the League without the economic credibility or military capacity to deter aggressors." — Clear analytical narrative with causal connections and specific evidence.

 ⚠️ Common Mistakes to Avoid:

 - Listing weaknesses without explaining their impact.
-"The League had no army, and America didn't join, and unanimous voting was needed" is zero marks for an explain question.
-Every weakness needs: what it was + HOW it weakened the League + what this meant for real events.
+"The League had no army, and America didn't join, and unanimous voting was needed" is a list, not analysis.
+Every weakness needs: what it was + HOW it weakened the League + what this meant in practice.

 - Confusing the Assembly and the Council.
 The Assembly was all members (met annually, unanimous vote needed).
 The Council was the small leadership group (4 permanent members + rotating members, met more often).
 The Council was where real decisions were made — or blocked.

 - Saying the League "did nothing."
-It had real successes in the 1920s (Aaland Islands 1921, Upper Silesia 1921, work of its humanitarian agencies).
-AQA examiners specifically test whether you can make this distinction.
-Write: "While the League had successes in the 1920s... these earlier successes masked the underlying structural weaknesses that became fatal in the 1930s."
+It had real successes in the 1920s (Aaland Islands 1921, Upper Silesia 1921).
+AQA examiners test whether you can distinguish the 1920s successes from the 1930s failures.

 - Saying "America refused to join."
-This misattributes the decision.
-President Wilson wanted to join.
-It was the Senate that voted against membership.
-This distinction matters — it shows the League was rejected by domestic politics, not by American foreign policy as a whole.
+President Wilson wanted to join — it was the Senate that voted against membership.
+This distinction shows the League was rejected by domestic politics, not US foreign policy as a whole.

 Quick Check: What does the mnemonic "BUSES" stand for?
 Name all five weaknesses of the League of Nations from the start.